Enumeration formulas for (3, 6)-fullerenes: Background and formulas

-A \emph{signature} for a trihex is a triple $(s, b, f)$, where $s \geq 0$ is the length of a spine and $b$ is the number of belt columns that lie between two adjacent spine columns.
-The number $f$, called the offset, indicates how the special hexagons in one spine column are shifted compared to those in an adjacent spine column.
-Specifically, if we translate a special hexagon $b+1$ columns in the (approximately) southwest (SW) to northeast (NE) direction, the offset $f$ is the number of hexagons below a special hexagon that it lands.
+A \emph{signature} for a $(3,6)$-fullerene is a triple $(s, b, f)$, where $s \geq 0$ is the length of a spine and $b \geq 0$ is the number of belt columns that lie between two consecutive spine columns.
+The number $f$, called the offset, defined mod ${s+1}$, indicates how the special hexagons in one spine column are shifted compared to those in a consecutive spine column.
+Specifically, if we translate a special hexagon along hexagons, $b+1$ columns in the (approximately) southwest to northeast direction, then the offset $f$ is the number of hexagons below a special hexagon that it lands.
 For example, in Figure~\ref{fig:cover}, the offset is 1.

+Spines, belts, and offset are defined here in terms of the hexagon tiling of the plane that covers a $(3,6)$-fullerene.
+But they can also be defined in terms of the $(3,6)$-fullerene itself formed as quotient of this hexagonal tiling.
+In the $(3,6)$-fullerene itself, the triangles are quotients of the special hexagons at the corners of each parallelogram in the parallelogram grid.
+The spines are strings of hexagons capped by these triangles, and are the quotients of the spines in the hexagonal tiling.
+Belts are circuits of hexagons that surround spines and are the quotients of belt columns.
+Offset can be defined solely in terms of how one spine is rotated with respect to the other in the $(3,6)$-fullerene.
+See \cite{green2024polyhedra} for details.

+The number of triangles in a $(3,6)$-fullerene is always four.
+This follows from a standard Euler characteristic argument.
+See, for example, \cite{grunbaum_motzkin_1963}.

-Let $h$ be the number of hexagons in the trihex that is the quotient space of the hexagonal tiling and let $V$ be the number of vertices.
-Then $h = 2sb + 2s + 2b$ and $V = 4(s+1)(b+1)$ \cite{green2024polyhedra}.
-The number of triangles in a trihex is always 4. \cite{grunbaum_motzkin_1963}.
+Let $h$ be the number of hexagons in the $(3,6)$-fullerene with signature $(s, b, f)$ that is the quotient space of the hexagonal tiling and let $V$ be the number of vertices.
+To count $h$, note that in the quotient space, there are two spines, each containing $s$ hexagons, and there are $b$ belts, each containing $2(s+1)$ hexagons.
+Therefore,

+To count the number of vertices, note that $V = \dfrac{6h + 3\cdot 4}{3}$, since each hexagon has six vertices, each of the four triangles has three vertices, and there are three faces around each vertex.
+Therefore, substituting Equation~\ref{eqn-h} for $h$ yields the following equation.